FahriNazarudin/Frog/README.md

-# My Social Media App
+# Frog

 ## 📱 Description

-My Social Media App is a full-stack mobile social media application built using React Native with Expo and GraphQL Apollo Server.
+Frog is a full-stack mobile social media application built using React Native with Expo and GraphQL Apollo Server.
 This application allows users to share posts, comment, like content, and follow other users in a secure and responsive environment.

 ### ✨ Key Features